clash-lang/clash-formal.org/content/contact/index.md

 <div style="height:0.2em"></div>

-<p style="line-height:1">You like to learn more about our mission of integrating functional languages with hardware design and formal verification tools.</p>
+<p style="line-height:1">Would you like to learn more about our mission of integrating functional languages with hardware design and formal verification tools?</p>

 Then contact us directly via our [contact form](https://qbaylogic.com/contact).